nuxt/framework/docs/content/3.api/1.composables/use-runtime-config.md

 }
 ```

-In this example, since `apiBase` is defined within the `public` namespace, it is universally accessible on both server and client-side, while an `apiSecret` **is only accessible on the server-side**.
+In this example, since `apiBase` is defined within the `public` namespace, it is universally accessible on both server and client-side, while `apiSecret` **is only accessible on the server-side**.

 ## Environment Variables

-It is possible to update runtime config values using matching environment variable name prefixed with `NUXT_`.
+It is possible to update runtime config values using a matching environment variable name prefixed with `NUXT_`.

 ::ReadMore{link="/guide/features/runtime-config"}
 ::

 ### Using the `.env` File

-We can set the environment variables inside the `.env` file to make them accessable during **development** and **build/generate**.
+We can set the environment variables inside the `.env` file to make them accessible during **development** and **build/generate**.

 ``` [.env]
 NUXT_PUBLIC_API_BASE_URL = "https://api.localhost:5555"